robby000/SSH_Honeypot/README.md

 ### Setup

 It uses the [Paramiko](https://github.com/paramiko/paramiko) Python SSH protocol library.
-To install the Pramiko library on a Ubuntu device, please use the command:
+To install the Pramiko library on a Ubuntu device, use the command:

 `sudo apt-get install -y python3-paramiko`\
 \